reqnroll/Reqnroll/docs/Contribute/SpecialFiles.md

 In this file we set the general MSBuild properties for all projects.

 Important to note is the PropertyGroup for different Framework versions.
-Here, we control which part of SpecFlow is compiled for which .NET Framework version.
+Here, we control which part of Reqnroll is compiled for which .NET Framework version.

 ## TestRunCombinations.cs